Welcome to today's edition of the Rush 24-7 podcast.

 Among the elected class, it's America's fault.

-That's it, the elected class is gonna think that.
+That's that the elected class is going to think that.

 But in your talks with your friends, your associates, you have heard this.